jpchauvel/chauvel.org/blog/adding-sphinx-directive-to-render-gravatar.md

 ![Gravatar](/_static/images/gravatar.png){ align=center width=200px }

 I was having this idea of embedding my gravatar pic along the kind-of-corny text that is located in the [about](../about.md) page.
-So, I decided to create this Shpinx directive that allowed me to insert/embed into a Markdown file my Gravatar pic.
+So, I decided to create a Shpinx directive that allowed me to insert/embed into a Markdown file my Gravatar pic.

-I immediately dismissed the idea because it was better to do it using javascript alone in a Sphinx template (as a matter of fact that the gravatar API is pretty simple, you just have to append an SHA-256 hash of your email address linked to your Gravatar account to this URL https://gravatar.com/avatar/{your_hash_here}).
+I immediately dismissed the idea because it was better to do it using javascript alone in a Sphinx template (as a matter of fact, the gravatar API is pretty simple, you just have to append an SHA-256 hash of your email address linked to your Gravatar account to this URL https://gravatar.com/avatar/{your_hash_here}).